touraye/under-doz/101-programming/L102-getting-to-programming.md

 As the name says **runtime error**, these kind errors occur when the program starts to running, and they are also called exception.
 A programmer can therefor write an exception to anticipate any feature exceptions.
 There kind of error will stop the program from executing.

+A Key Note: All the above mention are general programming concepts, they are applicable in a all programming languages.
+The only difference is that each programming languages have their implementations.

 ## Debugging